-This issue will come before the Professional Practice Committee for discussion at its June meeting.
+This issue will come before the Professional Practice Committee for discussion at the September 2019 meeting of the Board of Regents.
 A brief presentation of program history, processes, progress to date, and future opportunities will be followed by discussion.

 Procedural History